The Mudge Boy: Release

 On January 17, 2003, The Mudge Boy premiered at the 2003 Sundance Film Festival and in 2003 and 2004 it made the rounds at several gay and lesbian and independent film festivals around the United States.
 The region 1 DVD was released on May 9, 2006.

 Critical reception

-The film received generally positive reviews from critics; review aggregator Rotten Tomatoes reports that 77% out of 26 professional critics gave the film a positive review.
 Roger Ebert from the Chicago Sun-Times called it "odd and intense, very well acted, and impossible to dismiss."
 Lisa Rose from The Star-Ledger said about it that "It's not an easy film to watch, but it is a memorable one."

 Awards

 The Mudge Boy was nominated for a GLAAD Media Award and the Grand Jury Prize at the Sundance Film Festival.
 It won a Grand Jury Award LA Outfest.